 Choose the Right District Wireless Network for Your Device

 The District provides several different wireless networks at its various locations, and there is sometimes confusion as to which network a given device can be, or should be, connected to.
-There are always some exception cases, but this article covers the configurations that we want to see in most cases.
+There are always some exceptions, but this article covers the configurations that we want to see in most cases.

 What Type of Device?